 Washington and Jefferson’s Competition

 In early 1792, shortly after L’Enfant finalized his plan for the city, George Washington, Thomas Jefferson, and city commissioners announced a design competition for the Capitol Building.
-Seventeen entries were submitted by the July deadline; the commission didn’t like any of them.
+Seventeen entries were submitted by the July deadline, but the commission didn’t like any of them.

 This is a transcript from the video series The Great Tours: Washington, D.C.
 Watch it now, on The Great Courses Plus.